SFAR 73 Ground Training (Awareness Training)

 SFAR 73 or Special Federal Aviation Regulation 73 deals with the special training and experience requirements for anyone operating a Robinson R22 or R44 helicopter.
-The Awareness Training is just part of that regulation.
+The Ground Training (previously called Awareness Training) is just part of that regulation.

 Video

-Learn more about SFAR 73 Awareness Training with this short video:
+Learn more about SFAR 73 Ground Training with this short video:

 DISCLAIMER – make sure you are fully informed on the latest regulations and their application.